 Receiving inventory is all about speed and precision.
 Record merchandise as soon as it arrives on the dock.
 Check to make sure there are no damages from previous shipping and handling before you accept the merchandise to avoid having to mark down damaged items later.
 Be aware of expected deliveries each day to have your warehouse properly staffed.
 If items are delayed, research any issues to ensure successful receipt as soon as possible.

 Make sure that the customer receives what they ordered when picking your merchandise and putting it on the truck for delivery.
 The software can help you determine the fastest path through your warehouse to locate the merchandise.
 This will save you time, electricity, and gas.
 Determine the most efficient routes around your warehouse to avoid multiple passes.
 For multi-carton items, place all the boxes for that item in the same location to reduce having to hunt down any missing boxes.

 Every time you move a piece of inventory, whether it is a transfer between stores or warehouses or a movement within your same warehouse, make sure you record the movement.
 This avoids confusion and helps you find what you are looking for.

-Maintain integrity of inventory with frequent cycle counts.
+Maintain the integrity of inventory with frequent cycle counts.
 A cycle count involves counting and auditing a portion of your inventory on a specified day.
 Throughout the year retailers will cycle through their entire warehouse.
 This process allows you to identify poor procedures, mistakes, and discrepancies within hours or days.
 Because you are not only monitoring inventory once a year, your inventory accuracy is greatly increased.
-This constant analysis also keeps employees using best practices in their day to day activities.
+This constant analysis also keeps employees using best practices in their day-to-day activities.